 - Winter boots (ideally Goretex since your shoes are going to get wet.
-Link to the ones I currently use)
+Link to the I used)

 - Nice warm socks (helps keep your feet warm and dry)

 - Lots of layers

 - Outer layer: Thom treated me to an Arc’teryx jacket for my birthday and currently I can say I think they are worth the money.
 But any waterproof outer layer will do

 - Thermals/base layer: I like to wear my Mountain Warehouse thermals some good alternatives can be found here for bottoms & tops.